daviderestivo/galactic-emacs/README.md

 ```

 Before you start emacs please edit `~/.emacs.d/personal.el.example`
-adding your personal informations and rename it to
+adding your personal information and rename it to
 `~/.emacs.d/personal.el`.

 # Key bindings